janakiveluri/webportal/docs/userguide.rst

 **User Interface**

-  User Interface for the "WebPortal" application begins with the homepage of the portal, showing the recent uploads, number of classes,subjects and uploads.
-It also have links to the Contact Us, Content, Register(dropdown of contributor/reviewer), Login and more pages which includes a dropdown of the Docs, About us and details of the users.
-Once a person is logged in, the login button changes to his username and a dropdown comes on clicking his username, which takes him to his profile or enables him to logout.
+- User Interface for the "WebPortal" application begins with the homepage of the portal, showing the recent uploads, number of classes,subjects and uploads.
+It also have links to the Contact Us,Content, Register(dropdown of contributor/reviewer), Login and morepages which includes a dropdown of the Docs, About us and details of the users.
+Once a person is logged in, the login button changes to his username and a dropdown comes on clicking his username, whichtakes him to his profile or enables him to logout.

   ``Example:``
-*

 .. figure:: _static/img/homepage.png
    :height: 700 px